Südtirol Guide App Logo

 The route is indicated by arrows and information boards on which you will find some information about the park and its majestic inhabitants.
 The trail is also suitable for trekking strollers.

 • Every Tuesday from 1st July till 1st October from 10.
 00 a.m. until 11.00 a.m. you can visit the Deer Park with the owner.
-Meeting Point is the hut “Paraciora”.
+The Meeting Point for this free visit is the “Paraciora” hut.
 The visit is free.

 Our Park offers a playground for children and there are also ponies, donkeys, rabbits, ducks, chicken and goats to see.